Oxymetaphoric/milestone_project_4/README.md

 # Milestone Project :four:

 This is my milestone four project for the Code Institute's 'Level 5 Diploma in Web Application Development.'
 The aim of this project is to design, develop, and implement a full-stack web application inluding back and front end design, and integrating an ePayment system via online service Stripe.
 This project will take the forn of a comprehensive library management web application using the python framework Django.
 This webapp will allow librarians and library staff to create, edit, and manage catalog records, check in and return items, and manage user accounts and stock control, providing an efficient, accessible tool for library inventory and user management.
 The application is aimed at libraries seeking a modern, flexible system to streamline their cataloging, inventory management, and user records, while also offering a user-friendly experience for library staff.
-This project will focus on the library staff and librarians use of the app, however possible future development could extend this project further to encompass a library customer access whereby users could login remotely, access their account information and interact with the library system.
+This project will focus on the library staff and librarians use of the app, however possible future development could extend this project further to encompass a library customer access whereby users could login remotely, access their account information, and interact with the library system.

 [LIVE SITE](https://library-management-lms-c0ccc240f065.herokuapp.com/)

+### Testing logins:

+The following accounts can be used for the purposes of testing and assessing the front-end of the project, staff-level has no access to admin, but may use the rest of the system as normal, test can access admin:

+test : test123
+test_staff_privs : lower123

+PLease be aare that you will not be able to sign up to the application and will necessarily have to login using the above details.
+The system is not designed for open-access from the public and is dessigned with the concept of being a system front-line staff would access, neccessitating corporate-level control over sign-up and account creation.
+The current priviliges set up is Admin > Librarians > Staff:

+#### Admin:

+Full control of the system including creating, deleting and amending all records within the system and in the admin panel.
+This would be utilised by administrative staff, or IT departments.

+Librarian :

+Full access to read, write and destroy records within the system, limited access to create new staff members.

+Staff:

+Access to stock information with limited create and write permissions.
+Frontline staff would not be expected to, for example, create CatalogueItems, as these would be created on purchase of items and involved other systems outside the purview of this project.

 ---